Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.OwnerNFT"></a>

 ### OwnerNFT
+Deprecated: use NFT

 OwnerNFT defines the information of non-fungible token.

-Note: deprecated (use NFT)

 | Field | Type | Label | Description |